mirror/dd-wrt/src/router/iperf/docs/index.rst

 iperf is a tool for active measurements of the maximum achievable bandwidth on IP networks.
 It supports tuning of various parameters related to timing, protocols, and buffers.
-For each test it reports the bandwidth, loss, and other parameters.
+For each test it reports the measured throughput, loss, and other parameters.

 This version, sometimes referred to as iperf3, is a redesign of an original version developed at NLANR / DAST.  iperf3 is a new